svpx/hawk-api/README.md

  ### 6.1.1 Parameters

-The APi endpoing takes two parameters in the query string, one of them is optional.
+The API endpoint takes two parameters in the query string, one of them is optional.

 - **type** - takes two option
   - all -- Gets all the sensors registered in the Databse